 - Locate the documentation that comes with the adapter and follow those instructions in addition to the instructions in this section.
 If you have to change switch settings or jumper settings on the adapter, follow the instructions that come with the adapter. - The adapter slots are on the riser-card assembly.
-You must first remove the riser-card assembly to access the adapter slots. - The two PCI Express slots on the riser-card assembly support PCI Express x8 1.0a adapters. - You can install one full-height three-quarter-length adapter in expansion slot 1 and one low-profile half-length adapter in expansion slot 2. - An optional Remote Supervisor Adapter II SlimLine can be installed only in the dedicated connector on the system board (see "System-board optional-device connectors" on page 16 for the location of the connector).
-To install the Remote Supervisor Adapter II SlimLine, see "Installing a Remote Supervisor Adapter II SlimLine" on page 23. - Because of mechanical interference, when an optional Remote Supervisor Adapter II SlimLine is installed in the server, you cannot install an adapter in expansion slot 1. - The server uses a rotational interrupt technique to configure PCI Express adapters so that you can install PCI Express adapters that do not support sharing of interrupts. - An optional ServeRAID 8s controller provides RAID level 5 support to the hot-swap drives.
-A ServeRAID 8s controller supports the 2.5-inch hard disk drives without modification.
-To use a ServeRAID 8s controller with hot-swap 3.5-inch drives, you must connect the controller to the hard disk drive backplane with a SAS signal cable that is 58 cm (22.8 in.) long.
-See http://www.ibm.com/servers/ eserver/serverproven/compat/us/ for information about ordering the cable.
+You must first remove the riser-card assembly to access the adapter slots. - The two PCI Express slots on the riser-card assembly support PCI Express x8 1.0a adapters. - You can install one full-height three-quarter-length adapter in expansion slot 1 and one low-profile half-length adapter in expansion slot 2.

+Note: When the optional Remote Supervisor Adapter II SlimLine is installed in the server, you can install only a half-length adapter in expansion slot 1.